 Third, we’re firm believers in process improvement.
 If you are in fact improving your process as you learn, is it not realistic that your lifecycle will evolve over time?
 Of course it will.
 We’ve seen teams start with something close to the basic/agile lifecycle that evolve it to the advanced/lean or continuous delivery lifecycles over time.

 The Downside of Supporting Several Lifecycles

 There is clearly a downside to explicitly supporting several lifecycles.
-By doing so we explicitly admit that DA teams will be follow a unique tailoring of the process that best fits their situation, a concept that can be ant-thetical in organizations still clinging to the notion of repeatable processes (DA promotes repeatable results over repeatable processes).
+By doing so we explicitly admit that DA teams will be follow a unique tailoring of the process that best fits their situation, a concept that can be antithetical in organizations still clinging to the notion of repeatable processes (DA promotes repeatable results over repeatable processes).
 It also makes it clear that enterprise professionals, such as enterprise architects or data management groups, need to be sufficiently flexible to support several delivery lifecycles.
-Instead of suboptimizing around such enterprise processes (i.e. forcing all project teams to conform to a single data management strategy) you instead want to build enterprise teams that are sufficiently skilled and flexible to support delivery teams in a manner which best suits the delivery teams.
+Instead of sub-optimizing around such enterprise processes (i.e. forcing all project teams to conform to a single data management strategy) you instead want to build enterprise teams that are sufficiently skilled and flexible to support delivery teams in a manner which best suits the delivery teams.
 Finally, it’s clear that governance needs to be results based, not artifact based.
-The good news is that DA builds effective governance right into the framework.
+The good news is that DA builds effective governance right into the toolkit.

 Would you like printable posters for the five lifecycles?
 Disciplined Agile Consortium (DAC) members can download printable PDF files.
 Not a member?
 Don’t worry, you can sign up for free.